zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

   Example: `dclcli tx compliance certify-model --vid=1 --pid=1 --certification-type="zb" --certification-date="2020-04-16T06:04:57.05Z" --from=jack`

-- Revoke certification for a model associated with VID/PID.
+- Revoke certification for a model associated with the given VID/PID.
 Only the owner can update an existing record.

   Role: `ZBCertificationCenter`